REGnosys/rune-docs/website/drr-site/get-started/how-drr-works.md

 - Which **CDM field** a reporting value came from.
 - What **enrichment logic** produced a derived field.
 - Which **lifecycle event** created or modified a trade.
+- Why a **rule was changed** and by whom.
 - What **intermediate values** were used along the way.

 <br>

 ## DRR and the Rosetta platform
-The Rosetta platform is a bespoke execution engine designed specifically for DRR.
+The Rosetta platform is a bespoke execution engine and SDK designed specifically for DRR.
 DRR is not dependent on Rosetta however, and can be used with other execution engines which are able to accommodate it.

 With Rosetta, DRR provides the **machine executable regulatory logic**, while Rosetta provides the **execution environment** that runs that logic using the Common Domain Model (CDM).
 Together, they form a unified framework that turns complex regulatory rules into consistent, auditable reporting outputs.